solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 # Basic Hello World Program In Native Rust

-In this native Solana program, there is just one main entry point, where we call the program's instructions. this instruction data needs to be serialized and deserialized by Borsh.
+In this native Solana program, there is just one main entry point, where we call the program's instructions.
+This instruction data needs to be serialized and deserialized by Borsh.
 The entry point macro includes the program ID, a list of accounts used in the instruction, and the instruction data.
-For developing native on-chain programs, we use the solana_program crate.
-This is the base library for writing on-chain programs in Rust.
+We use the solana_program crate, the base library for writing on-chain programs in Rust, to develop native on-chain programs.
-In the native program, we need to explicitly pass accounts and instruction data to process an instruction.
+In the native program, we need to pass accounts and instruction data to process an instruction explicitly.

 ```rust
 use solana_program::{